TheBitDrifter/bappa_docs/content/docs/getting-started.md

 Your game window should open, and you can start playing with the default controls (described in project readme).

-## Example Templates in Action
+## Preview Templates in Action

-You can see each template in action in our examples:

-- [Topdown Demo](/examples/templates/topdown) - Try out the basic top-down template
-- [Platformer Demo](/examples/templates/platformer) - Experience the platformer physics and controls
-- [Split-screen Topdown](/examples/templates/topdown-split-screen) - Topdown with local co op
-- [Split-screen Platformer](/examples/templates/platformer-split-screen) - Platformer with local co op

-These demos give you a good idea of what you can create with Bappa right out of the box.
+Before picking a template, you can preview them [here](/examples/templates)!

 ## Next Steps